 In a separate mixing bowl,

-2 TBLS butter (room temp) Canola oil "butter" subst itute for non dairy
+2 TBLS butter (room temp) Canola oil "butter" substitute for non dairy users

 1 TBLS coconut oil

-1 small egg (of if dairy free, use UNsweetend applesauce 1/4 cup)
+1 small egg (or if dairy free, use UNsweetend applesauce 1/4 cup)

 1 tsp almond extract